 Information and Organization seeks to publish original scholarly articles on the relationships between information technologies and social organization.
 It seeks a scholarly understanding that is based on empirical research and relevant theory.
 Information and Organization also seeks to advance established and emerging theoretical arguments through the publication of papers that review empirical research and provide directions for future research and theory development.
-Essays that provoke critical thinking on important subjects are also sought.
+Essays that provoke critical thinking on important subjects are also sought, including articles that focus on research impact and contributions to knowledge.
 The aim is to provide a forum that brings together innovative, reflective, and rigorous scholarship.

 Of special interest are contributions on the social construction of information technologies, the implications of information technologies for organizational change, alternative organizational designs such as virtual and networked organizations, information system development, organizational governance and control, accounting systems, globalization, decision processes, organizational learning, ethics of information, organizational communication and organizational culture.
 A rich variety of disciplines provide valuable perspectives on these topics, and the journal seeks contributions from fields such as information systems, organization science, philosophy, history, psychology, anthropology, political science, sociology, computer science, communication, and others.